 Yandex Cloud

-Updated at February 24, 2025
+Updated at May 19, 2025

-Within the security groups, you must configure:
+Within each security group, you must configure:

 • For cluster and node groups, see the Configuring security groups section of the Managed Service for Kubernetes documentation.

-• Backend state check rules, allowing:
+• Backend health check rules, allowing:

 • Node groups to receive this traffic (traffic originates in the load balancer subnets or security group).

-• Creating and updating a cluster
+• Creating and updating a cluster.

-• Creating and updating a node group
+• Creating and updating a node group.

-Security group IDs are specified in:
+Security group IDs are specified in the following configuration locations:

 • For the Gateway resource, in the gateway.alb.yc.io/security-groups annotation.

-Let us provide an example for the following conditions:
+Consider an example for the following conditions:

-• You need to deploy a load balancer with a public IP address to accept HTTPS traffic in 3 subnets with 10.128.0.0/24, 10.129.0.0/24, and 10.130.0.0/24 for CIDRs, hereafter labeled [B].
+• You need to deploy a load balancer with a public IP address to accept HTTPS traffic in three subnets with 10.128.0.0/24, 10.129.0.0/24, and 10.130.0.0/24 CIDR blocks ([B]).

-• The cluster's node group is located in a subnet with CIDR 10.140.0.0/24 [Nod].
+• The cluster's node group resides in a subnet with the CIDR block 10.140.0.0/24 ([Nod]).

-Then, you need to create the following rules in the security groups:
+To meet these conditions, you need to create the following rules in the security groups:

 • Load balancer security group:

-Egress traffic
+Outgoing traffic

 Incoming traffic